Arnold Schwarzenegger compares US Capitol mob to Nazis

 Former California Gov. Arnold Schwarzenegger compared the mob that stormed the U.S. Capitol to the Nazis and called President Donald Trump a failed leader who “will go down in history as the worst president ever.”

 The Republican said in a video he released on social media on Sunday that “Wednesday was the Night of Broken Glass right here in the United States.”
-In 1938, Nazis in Germany and Austria vandalized Jewish homes, schools and businesses during an attack that became known as “the Night of Broken Glass.”
+In 1938, Nazis in Germany and Austria vandalized Jewish homes, schools and businesses during an attack that became known as Kristallnacht or “the Night of Broken Glass.”

 “The broken glass was in the windows of the United States Capitol.
 But the mob did not just shatter the windows of the Capitol, they shattered the ideas we took for granted,” he said.
 “They trampled the very principles on which our country was founded.”